erfansamandarian/soundbook/README.md

 <b>coming soon</b>

-requests.json() not working for these shitty websites
+requests.json() not working for these websites

 i get 403 when i try to connect, even with the correct headers